 No, it is not possible to run with a buggy, or with a dog.

 Is there an Expo?

-Some of our sponsors, partners and charities will have stands at the event on race day.
+Some of our sponsors, partners and charities will have stands at the event.

 When will the results be available?